RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Validation of the analysis pipeline using synthetic catalogs

-We validate our analysis framework by placing CLF constraints on a set of synthetic catalogs, whose CLF parameters are known as a priori.
-We decide not to use a N-body simulation because our model doesn't include any clustering of clusters.
+We validate our analysis framework by placing CLF constraints on a set of synthetic catalogs, whose CLF parameters are known {\it a priori}.
+We decide not to use an $N$-body simulation because our model doesn't include clustering of clusters.
 Thus, a randomly distributed halo catalog is sufficient for this validation.
-Also, by generating halos from a halo mass function, we are able to produce a large set of simulations, thereby making this validation test more statistically significant.
+By generating halos from a defined halo mass function, we are able to produce a large set of simulations, thereby making this validation test more statistically significant.

-To generate this set of synthetic catalogs, we first generate halos by a Poisson draw of Tinker halo mass function \citep{Tinker2008} and randomly places those halos on a 10405 deg$^2$ sky.
-We then assign a true richness on each halo via a log-normal distribution and calculate the observed richness via the $P(\lambda_{obs}|\lambda_{true})$ relation described in Section \ref{sec-mass-relation}.
-For each halos we populate the central galaxy luminosity via a log-normal model with mean following the power-law relation as described in equation \ref{eq-cen-gen}.
-We then populate satellite luminosities via equation \ref{eq-sat-gen}.
-Note that by populating halos this way, we implicitly assume there is no correlation between central galaxies' luminosity and richness of the cluster at a fixed halo mass.
+To construct the synthetic catalogs, we first generate halos from a Poisson draw of the Tinker halo mass function \citep{Tinker2008} and randomly place those halos on a 10405 deg$^2$ sky.
+We then assign a true richness to each halo using a log-normal distribution, and calculate the observed richness using the $P(\lambda_{obs}|\lambda_{true})$ relation described in Section \ref{sec-mass-relation}.
+For each halos we populate the central galaxy luminosity using a log-normal model with mean following the power-law relation as described in equation \ref{eq-cen-gen}.
+We then populate satellite luminosities using equation \ref{eq-sat-gen}.
+Note that by populating halos this way, we implicitly assume there is no correlation between central galaxies' luminosity and the richness of a cluster at a fixed halo mass.
 Therefore, this validation test also serves as a null test of the analysis pipeline.